 2 – Your Professional Headline.

-This is a brief statement that is displayed next to your photo.
-You should use it to concisely sum yourself up and make it easy for people to find you.
+Your headline should be catchy and contain the keywords you want to be found on.
 Use keywords relevant to the industry – hiring managers and recruiters search for candidates by job title.
 When you’re looking to change industry, it can be a good idea to put in the job you’re aiming for (e.g. “Looking for process technician opportunities”).

 3 – Summary.